 The solenoid model illustrates the packaging or folding of DNA within the eukaryotic cell nucleus.
-It was first introduced by the scientist’s named John Finch and Aaron Klug in the year 1976.
-In eukaryotes, the DNA is organized compactly by the association of bead-like histone octamer and linker histone, while in prokaryotes the DNA content is dispersed throughout the cell.
-The solenoid model is a one-start helix arrangement of nucleosome cores in such a way that each lie parallel to each other along the same helix.
+It was first introduced by the scientist’s John Finch and Aaron Klug in the year 1976.
+In eukaryotes, the DNA is organized compactly due to the association of bead-like histone octamer and linker histones.

+Oppositely, the DNA content in prokaryotes is dispersed throughout the cell.
+The solenoid model is a one-start helix arrangement of nucleosome cores so that each lies parallel to the other along the same helix.

-Content: Solenoil Model
+Content: Solenoid Model

 Definition of Solenoid Model

-The protein complex (histone octamer) attached to the core DNA is termed as a nucleosome.
+The protein complex (histone octamer) attached to the core DNA is termed a nucleosome.
 Then, the H1 protein seals the wrapped DNA around the core protein.
 In this way, multiple nucleosomes can polymerize to form oligonucleosome.
-The nucleosome cores attach through a 35-58 bp long segment of linker DNA, which colloquially known as chromatosome.
+The nucleosome cores attach through a 35-58 bp long segment of linker DNA, colloquially known as chromatosome.

 While studying the solenoid model, we will go through some important terms that we must know.